Banner image

 • 5 full days exploring Antarctica

-• Enjoy a hassle-free expedition to Antarctica with the all-inclusive door-to-door service travel package, including: airport transfers, all flights and hotels, all-inclusive voyage
+• The most hassle-free expedition to Antarctica with its all-inclusive domestic travel package, including airport transfers, all charter flights and hotels, and all-inclusive voyage

 • Relax in ultra comfort with unparalleled service onboard your all-suite ship

-• Indulge in a uniquely diverse choice of dining options and beautifully designed amenities
+• Indulge in a uniquely diverse choice of dining options, beautifully designed amenities and complimentary beverages

 • Experience an unforgettable kayaking session in the breathtaking polar waters